pablo-meier/Pablog/posts/2018-01-10-blockchain.md

 However, I also think most of their proponents are remiss for not acknowledging other realities about them:

-#### They can reinforce existing power structures as much as they thwart them
+<h4 id="they-can-reinforce-existing-power-structures-as-much-as-they-thwart-them">They can reinforce existing power structures as much as they thwart them</h4>

 New systems and technologies require access, and _that_ is usually gated.
 It would have been hard to participate in the 90's dot-com boom without